-TOP 10 GLOBAL RISKS FOR 2022 1.
-Impact of government public health policies and 6.
-Anticipated increases in labor costs may affect ability protocols on the business to meet profitability targets Resistance to change may restrict ability to pivot 2.
-Succession challenges and inability to attract and retain top talent may limit operations and adapt 3.
-Pandemic-influenced market conditions may affect Inability to utilize sufficiently advanced data customer demand and relationships analytics to achieve market intelligence 4.
-Adopted digital technologies may require significant, Inability to manage cyber threats that can frequent efforts to upskill/reskill employees significantly disrupt operations 5.
-Economic conditions may significantly restrict the 10.
-Shifts in perspectives and expectations about organization's growth opportunities diversity, equity and inclusion executives are prioritizing risks is changing.
+TOP 10 GLOBAL RISKS FOR 2022

+- 1. Impact of government public health policies and protocols on the business - 2.
+Succession challenges and inability to attract and retain top talent may limit operations - 3.
+Pandemic-influenced market conditions may affect customer demand and relationships - 4.
+Adopted digital technologies may require significant, frequent efforts to upskill/reskill employees - 5.
+Economic conditions may significantly restrict the organisation's growth opportunities executives are prioritising risks is changing.
 Three risks in the top 10 for 2021 do not appear among the top 10 risks for 2022 - concerns pertaining to regulatory matters, competition with "born digital" companies and data privacy now place 12th, 15th and 21st, respectively.
-Risks new to the top 10 list for 2022 center around talent challenges, including concerns about anticipated increases in labor costs, the inability to utilize sufficiently advanced data analytics and "big data," and adjusting to shifts in perspectives and expectations relating to diversity, equity and inclusion (DEI), which were rated 23rd, 11th and 16th in last year's survey, respectively.
+Risks new to the top 10 list for 2022 centre around talent challenges, including concerns about anticipated increases in labour costs, the inability to utilise sufficiently advanced data analytics and "big data," and adjusting to shifts in perspectives and expectations relating to diversity, equity and inclusion (DEI), which were rated 23rd, 11th and 16th in last year's survey, respectively.
 Also, there are shifts within the top 10 risks, the most notable being talent management and succession, which jumped to second after holding the eighth spot in last year's survey.